31 Jul Local Maltese Promoters Suffer, Big Boys Benefit From COVID-19

-Local promoters have taken on the responsibility to safeguard their party goers by postponing events.
-However the ‘big boys’ such as BPM, Rhythm + Waves, Escape to the Island and Mi Casa are still going ahead with their plans.
+Local Maltese promoters have taken on the responsibility to safeguard their partygoers by postponing events.
+However, the festival ‘big boys’.
+BPM, Rhythm + Waves, Escape to the Island, and Mi Casa are still going ahead with their plans.
 Despite the sacrifices and losses made by local organizers, international events continue to heavily promote their parties.

-On doing the right thing
+Doing the right thing

 Latest COVID Standards:

-The recent standards for mass events in Malta has made it even harder for local events to kick off again.
+The recent standards for mass events in Malta have made it even harder for local events to kick off again.
 Local club and bar managers along with DJ’s have expressed their discontent with the latest measures

-DJ’s have also added comments to the current situation.
+DJs have also added comments to the current situation.

 Too good to be true for the local Maltese promoters?

-Despite pressure from the public, BPM, Rhythm + Waves, Escape to the Island and Mi Casa are still set to take place.
+Despite pressure from the public.
+BPM, Rhythm + Waves, Escape to the Island, and Mi Casa are still set to take place.